LucasEnard/Python_project_estimation_of_obesity/README.md

 Can we predict the BMI of a subject using only his habits and practices?

 To explore more in details this problematic we used different models to predict he outcomes to then do a gridsearch and optimize the best of them.
+We chose five algorithms to try and predict the class (label) of each individuals.

+-Random forest

+-Decision Tree Classifier

+-Knn

+-SGD

+ Logistic regression

+There were seven different labels as seen earlier and we decided to measure the performance to show the accuracy of the model but also the MEA (mean absolute error).​

+The MEA allows use to understand if the models are only a little wrong, which means predicting high obesity type 1 instead of type 2 or if it predicts underweight in an obesity type 2 situation.

 ## API
 To start using the API only Django is needed, which you can install with the 'python -m pip install Django' command in your shell.